 This full-year course will give students the opportunity to delve into real-world, relevant computing problems while gaining foundation computer science knowledge.
 Students will engage in several in-depth projects to demonstrate the real-world applications of computing.
 Units will include Human Computer Iteration, Problem Solving, Web Design, Programming, Computing and Data Analysis, and Robotics.
-Students who successfully complete this course will earn a high school technology credit toward graduation.
+Students who successfully complete this course will earn a high school Computer Science, Engineering, or Technology credit toward graduation.
 See Credit for High School Courses Taken in Middle School on page 7.